strmprivacy/docs/docs/overview/organization.md

 ---
-title: Brining STRM Privacy into your organization
+title: Bringing STRM Privacy into your organization
 hide_table_of_contents: false
 ---